AdamProbert/GrimoireML/README.md

 - Add unit and integration tests (frontend + backend), CI, and improved documentation for environment variables and deployment.
 - Integrate an embeddings provider and a vector database to enable semantic card search and AI-driven deck suggestions.
+- Introduce a production-optimized frontend image (multi-stage build) distinct from the dev-focused hot reload image now used in `docker compose`.